jessicadelfierro/node-express/README.md

 use method can take a callback function which is a special type of function that express calls a middleware function

 middleware function in express has access to 3 parameters: req(request object), res(response object), next(function)

+morgan('dev') configures morgan to log using the development version which will print some additional information to the screen

+__dirname variable is a special variable in node, whenever used, it will refer to the absolute path of the current directory of the file that it is in